HMS Glowworm (H92): Admiral Hipper

+Rescue

-Admiral Hipper hove to in order to rescue her man overboard and Glowworms survivors.
-The German sailor was not found, but 40 British sailors were recovered, although at least six later died of their wounds.
-Lieutenant Ramsay, the senior surviving officer, told his rescuers that neither the helm nor the emergency steering was manned when the ships collided.
-German accounts only mention four torpedoes fired by Glowworm, but British accounts say all ten were fired.
-This was confirmed by photographic evidence taken after the collision showing all of her torpedo tubes empty.
+Admiral Hipper hove to and began to rescue survivors.
+The German sailor was not found but forty British sailors were recovered, although at least six later died of their wounds.
+The senior surviving officer, Lieutenant Ramsay, told his rescuers that neither the helm nor the emergency steering was manned when the ships collided.
+German accounts only mention four torpedoes fired by Glowworm but British accounts say all ten were fired.
+This was confirmed by photographic evidence taken after the collision showing empty torpedo tubes.
+Roope drowned when he could no longer hang on to a rope whilst being pulled up the side of the cruiser.

+Victoria Cross

-Roope, who drowned when he could no longer hang on to a rope whilst being pulled up the side of the cruiser, was posthumously awarded the Victoria Cross, thus becoming the first VC recipient of the Second World War.
-The award was justified, in part, by the recommendation of Heye, who wrote to the British authorities via the Red Cross, giving a statement of the valiant courage Roope had shown when engaging a much superior ship in close battle.
-Ramsay was also awarded the DSO.
-Both awards were made after the end of the war.
+Roope posthumously was awarded the Victoria Cross, becoming the first VC recipient of the Second World War.
+The award was justified, in part, by the recommendation of Heye, who wrote to the British authorities via the Red Cross, stating the dauntless courage Roope had shown when engaging a much superior ship at short range.
+Ramsay was awarded the DSO; the awards were made after the end of the war.